apaz-cli/daisho/planning/Types.md

  * A `new` `Herold` is created on the heap.
 It is not guaranteed that this object instance is allocated by `malloc()`, so don't try to `free()` it.
    Clean it up with `del` instead.
-Immediately after space is carved out for the object by Stilts's builtin allocator, `Herold`'s default constructor is called on it, to initialize that memory with its contents.
+Immediately after space is carved out for the object by Daisho's builtin allocator, `Herold`'s default constructor is called on it, to initialize that memory with its contents.
 Constructor calling conventions are exactly the same whether you allocate on the stack or on the heap.
 The only difference is allocation overhead, required